Fort Worth Sex Crime Lawyer

 - Sexual assault/rape

-- Aggravated sexual assault when there is bodily injury, threats to cause death or bodily injury, kidnapping, the use of a deadly weapon, or when a date rape drug is used
+- Aggravated sexual assault when there is bodily injury, threats to cause death or bodily injury, kidnapping, the use of a deadly weapon, or the use of a date rape drug

 - Prostitution